Defining Ranges using Sentinels

 What Are Sentinels?

 A sentinel is a fairly generic concept within programming.
-It simply means something that can signal an algorithm to end.
+It simply refers to something that can signal an algorithm to end.

 In computer programming, a sentinel value (also referred to as a flag value, trip value, rogue value, signal value, or dummy data) is a special value in the context of an algorithm that uses its presence as a condition of termination, typically in a loop or recursive algorithm.